 Following the news that OTA Insight has acquired Transparent, a market-leading provider of data and business intelligence for the rapidly growing vacation rental industry, there are clear signs that the hospitality landscape has shifted.

-For consumers, the distinction between hotels and short-term rental accommodation may be apparent, but for the hotel and vacation rental sectors, these lines are becoming a lot more blurred.
+For consumers, the distinction between hotels and short-term rental accommodation may be apparent.
+But, for the hotel and vacation rental sectors, what was once black and white is becoming an increasingly grey area.

 Historical hospitality business models have had to evolve, as have the industries that support them.
 As the sector transitions through its greatest reckoning, and new trends in the hospitality industry begin to emerge, the convergence of short-term rentals and hotel accommodation looks set to stay.

 Adapting through the pandemic

 Consumer demand for short-term vacation rentals has been steadily rising since their inception into the hospitality sector and this has now been accelerated by the pandemic.
 Consumers felt that short-term rentals provided a safer way to travel.

 With fewer touch points, less traffic, limited contact, and no crowds, there was considerably less opportunity to contract Covid within the confines of a short-term rental property.
 Work from home mandates and online schooling meant that people could travel for longer periods, leading to a rise in business leisure travel, or bleisure, as it has become known.

 With more freedom and more flexibility in the workplace expected to be one of the lasting by-products of the pandemic, bleisure travel is likely to continue for the foreseeable future.
 But what does this mean for hotels, and in particular those who have traditionally relied on business travel as one of their biggest performance drivers?